firebolt-db/godocs/docs/Guides/managing-your-organization/network-policies.md

 1. Click **Configure** to open the configure space, then choose **Network policies** from the menu.
 2. From the Network policies management page, choose **Create a new network policy**.
 3. Enter a network policy name.
+Enter network policy description.
 To add to the allow list, enter comma-separated IPv4 addresses, or IPv4 address ranges in CIDR format under **Grant access from selected allowed IP addresses**, or choose **import file** to read IP addresses from a CSV file.
 4. Enter addreses for the block list in the **Deny access from selected blocked IP addresses**.
 5. Choose **Save**.